ISISComputingGroup/ibex_developers_manual/doc/system_components/mysql/Database-Troubleshooting.md

 [Always do instruments that are in warning in this Nagios list for their Archive Db](https://control-mon.isis.cclrc.ac.uk/nagios/cgi-bin/status.cgi?servicegroup=mysql_db&style=detail)

-First check with the scientists it is OK to go ahead - send an email to the <instrument> specific contact list with something like
+First check with the scientists it is OK to go ahead - send an email to the `instrument-` specific contact list from https://sparrowhawk.nd.rl.ac.uk/footprints/contacts.html#instemail with something like
 ```
 Subject: Archiving of old logging information on NDX<instrument> to free up disk space